Garrett Richards: Major leagues

 On August 20, 2014, Richards suffered a knee injury while attempting to complete a double play at first base at Fenway Park during a game against the Boston Red Sox.
 He had to be carted off the field.
 Richards was diagnosed with a torn patellar tendon in his left knee and it prematurely ended his 2014 season.
 He underwent surgery on August 22.
 The rehabilitation from the injury required between six and nine months.
 He made 26 starts in 2014, finishing 13–4 with a 2.61 ERA but threw an MLB-leading 22 wild pitches.

 On April 19, 2015, Richards was activated from the disabled list, and made his first start of the season.
-He made 32 starts and again led the MLB with wild pitches thrown, totaling 17 wild pitches.
+He made 32 starts and again led MLB with wild pitches thrown, totaling 17 wild pitches.
 His record was 15–12 with a 3.65 ERA.

 Richards' 2016 season became short-lived as he made only 6 starts with a 1–3 record and a 2.34 ERA.
 On May 6, 2016, Richards was diagnosed with a torn ligament in his pitching elbow.
 The injury required surgery, meaning that Richards would take no further part in baseball activities for the remainder of the 2016 season.
 He did not get Tommy John surgery, instead he opted for a newer biometrics surgery.
 Richards' 2017 was also cut short due to injury, only appearing in six starts.

 On July 10, 2018, Richards left the game early against the Seattle Mariners with "right forearm irritation".
 The next day, the MRI revealed he had a damaged ulnar collateral ligament in his pitching elbow.
 He underwent Tommy John surgery, ending his 2018 season and delaying his readiness in the following season.
 He ended the 2018 season with a record of 5–4 and a 3.66 ERA, while leading the American League with 15 wild pitches.